silverstripe/silverstripe-omnipay/README.md

 Note, this payment module will handle any response data that the gateway sends, and will update the payment/transaction models accordingly.

-That concludes the handling of an authorisation request.
+That concludes the handling of an authorization request.
 Next you'll want to handle the actual capturing of the payment.
 Capturing payment could be done immediately, or you could wait until a later point (Such as when an item has shipped).

 To initiate the capture of a payment, first locate the appropriate payment dataobject, then call the `capture` function on it.